What to Expect

 - Ask when your results will be available; do not assume the results are normal if you do not hear from your doctor or the mammography facility.

-At the Breast Diagnostic Center, we use Full Field Digital Mammography.
-It has proved to be more effective in detecting cancer in women under 50, women with dense breasts, and those who are premenopausal.
+We use Full Field Digital Mammography with 3D capability, which is the most advanced technology in Mammography.
+It has proven to be more effective in detecting cancer in women under 50, women with dense breasts, and those who are premenopausal.

 Digital mammography uses computers and specially designed digital detectors to produce an image that can be displayed on a high-resolution computer monitor, then transmitted and stored just like computer files.

 Unlike film-based mammography, digital mammograms produce images that appear on the technologist’s monitor in seconds.
-It can also greatly reduce the need for retakes due to over- or under-exposure.
+It can also greatly reduce the need for repeat imaging due to over- or under-exposure.
 This potentially saves additional time and reduces your exposure to radiation.

 With digital mammography, the radiologist reviews electronic images of the breast, using special high-resolution monitors.
 The physician can adjust the brightness, change contrast, and zoom in for close-ups of specific areas.
 Being able to manipulate images is one of the main benefits of digital technology.
 Digital images can also be easily stored and copied without any loss of information, then transmitted electronically, eliminating dependence on only one set of “original” films.